Azure/communication-ui-library/docs/references/accessibility-tools.md

 Example in [PR #1119](https://github.com/Azure/communication-ui-library/pull/1119/files) where we added `callOptionsGroupLabel` label to the `ChoiceGroup` component in 'HomeScreen.tsx' file.

-### Icons in button not respecting High Contrast theme
+### Icons in button not respecting high contrast theme

 This often comes from the fact that an icon was defined as a child of a button instead of using directly the `onRenderIcon` prop of a FluentUI button component.